 Antibiotics do not work for any of these conditions for most people; viruses do not respond to antibiotics.
 Antibiotics can cause side effects and can reduce your resistance to infection.
 Overuse makes the germs more resistant to the antibiotics with the danger that really serious infections could become untreatable.

-If a small baby (under 6 weeks old) is ill you should definitely contact your doctor.
+Please note that if a small baby (under 6 weeks old) is ill you should still contact your doctor as soon as possible.

 NHS England has advised General Practitioners that patients should purchase over the counter medication for hayfever/rhinitis.